 Non-Governmental Organization scholarships are awarded by numerous organizations to international students.
 Most of these specify particular standing.
 Nonetheless, many of our students have successfully competed for these fellowships and scholarships.
 The Organization of American States (OAS) is a partner in this endeavor.

-MSU Department Scholarships are awarded each semester.
+MSU Department Scholarships are awarded each semester and must be applied for within the academic department.
 They are primarily based on grade point average.
 International students compete effectively for these scholarships and significantly reduce their tuition.

 The Honors Program provides scholarships to successful students who enroll in that program.
 Feel free to ask about the requirements for enrolling in that program.